helm/community/governance/governance.md

 * Any project maintainer is eligible for a position as an org maintainer
 * No one company or organization can employ a simple majority of the org maintainers
 * An org maintainer may step down by emailing the org maintainers mailing list.
 Within 7 calendar days the [helm mailing list](https://lists.cncf.io/g/cncf-helm) needs to be notified of the change
 * Org maintainers MUST remain active on the project.
-If they are unresponsive for > 3 months they will loose org maintainership unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other org maintainers agrees to extend the period to be greater than 3 months
+If they are unresponsive for > 3 months they will lose org maintainership unless a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the other org maintainers agrees to extend the period to be greater than 3 months
-* When there is an opening for a new org maintainer, any person who has made a contribution to any repo under the Helm GitHub org may nominate a suitable project maintainer as a replacement.
+* When there is an opening for a new org maintainer, any person who has made a contribution to any repo under the Helm GitHub org may nominate a suitable project maintainer as a replacement
-  * The nomination period will be three weeks starting the day after the an org maintainer has stepped down
+  * The nomination period will be three weeks starting the day after an org maintainer opening becomes available
   * The nomination must be made via the [public Helm mailing list](https://lists.cncf.io/g/cncf-helm/)
 * When nominated individual(s) agrees to be a candidate for maintainership, the project maintainers may vote
   * The voting period will be open for a minimum of three business days and will remain open until a super-majority of project maintainers has voted
   * Only current project maintainers are eligible to vote
-  * When the number of nominated individuals matches the number of openings each individual needs to have a yes vote from a super-majority of those that voted.
+  * When the number of nominated individuals matches the number of openings each individual needs to have a yes vote from a super-majority of those that voted
   * When there are more individuals than open positions voting will use [Condorcet](https://en.wikipedia.org/wiki/Condorcet_method) ranking on [CIVS](http://civs.cs.cornell.edu/) using the [Schulze method](https://en.wikipedia.org/wiki/Schulze_method)
 * When an org maintainer steps down, they become an emeritus maintainer